jimbateson7/https-claudiadecarlo.com-/src/pages/about-me.md

 * Runner
 * Writer

 I'd love to meet you.
-I offer a free 20 minute Discovery Call to walk through your needs and see whether we’re a good fit. \
+I offer a free Discovery Call to walk through your needs and see whether we’re a good fit. \
 \
-[Email me](mailto:hello@claudiadecarlo.com) and I’ll let you know my availability.
+Book a Free Discovery Call:<https://calendar.google.com/calendar/u/0/appointments/AcZssZ0J04kpzT6FxKxzROIQFolomNm8smL45Sf7PbI=>